For family and friends of our clients

 We do our best to keep in touch with our clients and their families.
-However, we can’t always take calls right when they come in or return calls immediately.
+However, we cannot always take calls right when they come in or return calls immediately.
 Please understand that.
 We will get back to callers as soon as we can.
-The contact information for the attorney representing your family member or friend is in our About Us section, found here.
+The contact information for the attorney representing your family member or friend is in our Contact Us section, found here.

 Information about the federal court system

 The Office of the Federal Public Defender for the District of Vermont represents people who are facing criminal charges in federal court and who are unable to afford a lawyer to represent them.
 Here is a brochure about the federal court process: Some Things You Should Know: An Introduction to the Federal Public Defender Office and the Federal Court System (Spanish version, French version)

 How you can help your family member or friend

 To help our client, your family member or friend, we might ask you to write a Letter of Support.
 This is something that we can use to tell the judge about our client.
 We often submit Letters of Support to the judge, along with a Sentencing Memorandum.
 Instructions about how to write a Letter of Support can be found here.

 Do not talk to anyone about your case without first discussing the matter with your attorney.